lorinchever/techreport/README.md

-# Techreport — The latest technology trends in jobs
+# Techreport: The latest technology trends in the job market

 Techreport tackles one question: Which technologies are mostly demanded by hiring companies today?
 The answer comes in the form of a series of charts you can interact with.